IBM/mini-era/README.md

   ./tracegen > <target_trace_file>
 ```

-Note that this should reproduce the `test_trace1.new` file.
+Note that some example traces have been provided, in the traces directory.
+The '''test_trace1.new''' is a relatively short trace, and the
+'''tt00.new''' and '''tt01.new''' files are other (longer) example traces.

 ## Invocation and Usage